OCTRI/ember-i18next/README.md

 });
 ```

+Alternatively, the [ember-i18n-test-helpers addon](https://github.com/thriqon/ember-i18n-test-helpers) is easy to use and also works well with ember-i18next.

 ### Unit Tests

 Unit tests for objects that inject the i18n service or use the `{{t}}` helper should add them to the `needs` array.